We recommend a few simple care instructions to keep your pan in tip top condition. Adhering to our tips will give you years of use and satisfaction.

 You do not need to nourish the pan after every cleaning.

-If using a dishwasher the base will go dull in appearance and surface can become dry, please recondition more regularly.
-Wooden handles are not dishwasher proof.
+Cleaning in a dishwasher is not recommended; the base will go dull and the surface will become dry.
+You will need to recondition more regularly.

 Always use an oven glove or similar when handling hot cookware.

-Do not stack pans inside each other, unless in the Crafond bag.
+Do not stack pans inside each other, unless with proper protection.

-After a while your Crafond may develop a brown residue on the interior surface, this is carbon deposit.
+After a while your pan may develop a brown residue on the interior surface, this is carbon deposit.

 To remove the carbon, warm your pan on the hob, add a little oil to the pan and rub the inside of your pan with kitchen roll or a soft cloth.
 Look at the cloth, if there is a black or brown residue you are removing the carbon deposit.
 Continue doing so, until no residue appears on the cloth.
 Doing this once a month will keep your pan in perfect condition.

-Regularly check your Crafond for possible material residues, especially the pan base.
+Regularly check your cookware for possible material residues, especially the pan base.

 The legal warranty is two years and is limited to normal use, it does not extend to damage caused by improper use, e.g.: